pingcap/tidb-operator/en/deploy-on-aws-eks.md

 > **Note:**
 >
+> You cannot dynamically change the storage class of a running TiDB cluster.
+You can create a new cluster for testing.
+>
 > During the EKS upgrade, data in the local storage will be [lost](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html#instance-store-lifetime) due to the node reconstruction.
 When the node reconstruction occurs, you need to migrate data in TiKV.
 If you do not want to migrate data, it is recommended not to use the local disk in the production environment.

 For instance types that provide local volumes, see [AWS Instance Types](https://aws.amazon.com/ec2/instance-types/).
 Take `c5d.4xlarge` as an example: